FatimaAlshabbaq/fastapi_project/README.md

 # fastapi_project

 ## Overview
-This is a small FastAPI project demonstrating:
+This is a small FastAPI project :
 - 3 API routes
 - Helper functions separated from routes
 - 9+ automated tests (unit tests)